sithmel/occamsrazor.js/README.rst

 But this won't work correctly because both is_square and is_rectangle returns true and it's impossible to choose between them.
 We can solve this problem introducing a property of the validators: the specificity score.
-A validator can return a positive number to indicate how mush is specific.
+A validator can return a positive number to indicate how much is specific.
 We can use the utility function "chain" to chain together a group of validator.
 In this case we extends the "is_square" validator::

     var is_rectangle = occamsrazor.chain(is_square, function (obj){